makerspet/oomwoo-pcb/docs/SPEC.md

 2. Power-path 4S charger with a SYS rail feeding the Pi's 5 V buck, so the Pi is always-on from input when docked and from battery when not, with seamless handoff and battery-supplement under load.
 3. DPM + 0.5C charge-current cap; OR the two DC inputs into one VBUS; dock contacts rated ~4 A.

+## How to drive carpet sensor

+- 290KHz ultrasonic piezoelectric analog
+- ≥12V DC stabilized per spec (not 4S battery directly)
+  - make DC voltage configurable using a resistive divider
+  - current consumption - calculate 300KHz driving 1300±20% pF per sensor spec
+  - make it withstand shorts
+- connect sensor analog I/O to MCU ADC input
+- use STM32G473VCT6 internal op-amp as echo input (AC via a cap)
+- clamp amplitude to 3.3V (back-to-back clamp diodes)
+- add a series resistor to STM32 op-amp input (extra protection against 12V)
+- (firmware) bias the MCU internal op-amp to Vref/2 using MCU internal DAC
+- (firmware) configure ADC pre-amp gain, PGA mode (op-amp bandwidth is 10MHz)
+- (firmware) configure op-amp to output signal to internal ADC channel
+- drive sensor analog I/O using a FET half-bridge
+- drive the half-bridge by MCU, one GPIO for high side, one GPIO for low side
+- add pull-up/down to FET inputs, so the bridge is off when MCU GPIO is tristated
+- (firmware) drive the sensor for a brief while
+- (firmware) tristate both FETs
+- (firmware) measure using ADC, calculate return amplitude

 ## LiDAR pinouts

 ```